 “How would you like to walk around the city and grab a beer?” he invited.
 A strange idea at that time of the night, but it was all too welcome.
 Striding along the dark streets of the historic district, we traded opinions on travel, culture, politics, and — in great detail — all the personal experiences that weaved them together.

 He described the job he abandoned in France, and I the one I left at home.
 He sang bitter notes about his ex-girlfriend, and I sweet melodies of my current relationship.
 We tackled food, art, life, and all things that made our souls eager and our senses hurt.
 Nations.
 People.
 Love.
 Marriage.
 Equality.
 Marriage Equality.
 Sex.
 Sexuality.
 Dark alleys.
 Midnight walks.
 Convenience stores.
 Beer.
 Stairs.
 Rooftop gardens.
 More cigarettes.
 More beer.

 There we were, a straight French chemist and a gay Filipino marketer giving so much life to a conversation over pints of alcohol and chains of Marlboro Lights, enjoying the hours like life-long friends, all the while knowing that we would probably never see each other again after this.
-The next day, he would be taking the bus to Kuala Lumpur, and I would be flying back to Manila.
+The next day, he would be taking the bus to Penang, and I would be flying back to Manila.